 The combined Pre-Occupational Therapy program and the Master of Occupational Therapy program are currently recognized as fully accredited by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA) and can be reached by mail at: c/o Accreditation Department, American Occupational Therapy Association (AOTA) 4720 Montgomery Lane, Suite 200, Bethesda, MD 20814-3449; (301) 652-AOTA; www.acoteonline.org.
 Students must have successfully completed all Level I and Level II, clinical experiences, and have graduated from an accredited occupational therapy program to be eligible to sit for the national Occupational Therapist Registered Examination.

 Dean: Richard Bush, Ph.D.

-Computer Science 65 Information Technology 66-67 Bachelor of Science Associate of Applied Science Game Software Development 65-66 Information Technology and Security 67-68 Bachelor of Science Bachelor of Science Information Systems 66 Bachelor of Science
+Computer Science 53

+Bachelor of Science

+Game Software Development 53

+Bachelor of Science

+Information Systems 54

+Bachelor of Science